abdfaizaan/Github-Copilot/Labfiles/Exercise-6.md

 1. Press **Tab** to accept the suggestion.

-   >**Note:** If you recieve any errors or if you need more suggestions, navigate to the **Github Co-pilot** from the right pane.
+   >**Note:** If you receive any errors or if you need more suggestions, navigate to the **Github Co-pilot** from the right pane.
 Refresh if needed.
-Accept the most relevent solution.
+Accept the most relevant solution.

     ![](../media/new-githubcopilot-feb-22.png)